-Section III - Community Care Facility (CCF) Consumer Record Review
+Section III - Community Care Facility Consumer Record Review

-Ten consumer records were reviewed at 10 CCFs for 19 documentation requirements (criteria) derived from Title 17, California Code of Regulations.
+Eleven consumer records were reviewed at 11 CCFs for 19 documentation requirements (criteria) derived from Title 17, California Code of Regulations.
 The sample records were 99 percent in overall compliance for 19 criteria on this review.

-ACRC's records were 98 percent and 99 percent in overall compliance for the collaborative reviews conducted in 2015 and in 2013, respectively.
+ACRC's records were 99 percent in compliance for the collaborative reviews conducted in 2017 and in 2015.